Press release archive for 2022

 As the regulator of the solicitor profession and solicitor firms, working in the public interest, we are responsible for the professional insurance and indemnity arrangements that protect the users of legal services and address consumer detriment.

-SRA publishes latest suite of annual reports23 June 2022
+SRA publishes latest suite of annual reports

 We have published our latest annual reports on our operational work during 2020/21.
 The reports cover areas including education and training, enforcement, approval of new firms and solicitors, and the activity of the Compensation Fund.
 A full annual report on preventing money laundering is published separately in October.